EdwardMansour/Flask-Inventory-Template/README.md

   - `PATCH /products/<int:product_id>`: Mark a product as destroyed.
   - `GET /products`: Retrieve a list of products, with optional filtering by expiry status.

-### Swagger Documentation
+### API Documentation

-- You can reach the Swagger documentation by navigating to [http://localhost:5000/apidocs](http://localhost:5000/apidocs).
+ - The API documentation is available at [http://localhost:5000/apidocs](http://localhost:5000/apidocs) after running the application.

 ![Swagger View](swagger-view.png)